 Tom Stoppard’s dazzling comedy of art, love and revolution features James Joyce, Tristan Tzara and Lenin as remembered - and misremembered - by Henry Carr, a minor British diplomat in Zurich 1917.
-Following a sell-out run at the Menier Chocolate Factory the production transfers to the Apollo Theatre in London's West End from 3 February 2017.
+Following a sell-out run at the Menier Chocolate Factory the production transferred to the Apollo Theatre in London's West End in February 2017.

 Travesties was originally presented at the Aldwych Theatre in London's West End in June 1974 in a production by the Royal Shakespeare Company, directed by Peter Wood.
 The play ran for 156 performances, eventually closing on 13 March 1976 after transferring to the Albery Theatre and later the Ethel Barrymore Theater on Broadway.
 The original cast included John Wood, John Hurt, Tom Bell and Frank Windsor.
 The RSC revised the play in 1993 for a production at the Barbican Theatre directed by Adrian Noble which went on to transfer to the Savoy Theatre where it ran to June 1994.